pantheon-systems/documentation/source/content/guides/drupal-9-migration/04-upgrade-to-d9.md

 - The site does not use another package and library manager like [Ludwig](https://www.drupal.org/project/ludwig).

-To convert a standard Pantheon Drupal 8 site to a Composer-managed Drupal 8 site on the `drupal9` upstream, follow the steps in the [Composer Conversion Guide](/guides/composer-convert).
+To convert a standard Pantheon Drupal 8 site to a Composer-managed Drupal 8 site on the `drupal9` upstream, follow the steps on the [Composer Convert](/guides/drupal-9-migration/composer-convert) page.

 ## Ensure Dependencies are Drupal 9 Compatible